Richard Zane Smith

-Richard Zane Smith (born 1955) is a Wyandot sculptor who grew up in St. Louis Missouri and learned the art of pottery at the Kansas City Art institute.
-Smith's works draw from his ancient Wyandotte heritage as well as Pueblo inspired designs that incorporate coils and layers within the clay.
-Smith utilizes the influences of many Southwestern pottery styles, including the Navajo and the Ancient Puebloans.
+Richard Zane Smith (born 1955) is an American sculptor who grew up in St. Louis Missouri and learned the art of pottery at the Kansas City Art institute.
+Smith's works draw from Wyandotte as well as Pueblo traditions, incorporating coils and layers within the clay.
+Smith utilizes the influences of many Southwestern pottery styles, including the Pueblos and the Ancestral Pueblo people.

+The Wyandotte Nation tribal council has named Smith as a designated tribal artisan, as defined in the Indian Arts and Crafts Act.